Online advertising takes many forms, from pay per click ads to pop-ups ads, new advertising methods are being developed all the time.

 To take advantage of this, the Telegraph runs native ads at the bottom of every article like in the screenshot above.
 You can clearly see that they display a range of different ads, including sponsored content and promoted stories.

-The last on our list is TIME Magazine, which currently attracts over 44 million is to its site every month.
-Offering a broad range of content from US to global affairs, TIME Magazine has been running native ads for several years now.
+The last on our list is TIME Magazine, which currently attracts over 44 million users to its site every month.
+Offering a broad range of content from global affairs, to the person of the year, TIME Magazine has been running native ads for quite a while.

-In the screenshot above you can see that they display a range of different ads for different industries.
+In the screenshot above you can see that they display a range of different ads for a varied mix of industries.

 To help you understand why they’re classed as a native ad and not just a typical ad, will break down each one and explain what they’re trying to achieve.